Oliver's Cornwall

 Return to Top

-Return to Reviews Contents
+Return to Home Page for Reviews Contents

 Chygurno at Lamorna

 In May 2008 we had a busy gardens day.
 There are three gardens in the Lamorna Valley - Chygurno, Trewoofe House and Trewoofe Orchard - and, since we would be passing it on the way to Lamorna, we decided to include Trereife as well.
-Of the four, Trewoofe Orchard was the undoubted star, Chygurno the most remarkable, Trewoofe House pleasant but not outstanding, and Trereife a waste of time (with one honourable exception).
+Of the four, Trewoofe Orchard was the undoubted star, Chygurno the most remarkable, Trewoofe House pleasant but not outstanding, and Trereife a waste of time (with one honourable exception, the cafe)).
 A great bonus was that bluebells were everywhere.

 Chygurno really is a remarkable garden, set as it is high above the foot of the Lamorna Valley and with views across the valley and to the sea and Carn Du Point.
 It is remarkable for its steepness, too; it is long and (on the map) fairly narrow but falls away sharply almost down to the road.
 Perhaps even more remarkable is that when the Moules bought the house in 1998 it had been empty for 20 years and the site was wilderness.
-Winding paths and steep steps (no handrails) take you around and down the garden which is luxuriantly planted, mostly with exotic plants..
+Winding paths and steep steps (no handrails) take you around and down the garden which is luxuriantly planted, mostly with exotic plants.
 This is a garden for both spring and summer.
 First rhodos, azaleas and aeoniums, then tree ferns, banana plants and Canary foxgloves, later hydrangeas and agapanthus.
-Steepness means that this is not an easy garden but we found it well worthwhile.
+Steepness means that this is not an easy garden but it is well worthwhile.

 Return to Top

-Return to Reviews Contents
+Return to Home Page for Reviews Contents

 Cotehele Garden